AnthonyTsui/AlgoPractice/README.md

-### This is a repo for uploading my practice of algorithms and data structures for technical interviews
+### This is a repository for uploading my practice of algorithms and data structures for technical interviews